 Once the coaching certification training has begun (September 7th), withdrawals from the program will result in a forfeiture of 75% ($11,250) of the total program fees.
 This is to account for program costs and logistics associated with running the program that will already be in motion.

 Should there be an unforeseen obstacle to your being able to attend the program, and the initial deposit or the entirety of the program fees have been made, you will be given the option to attend a future cohort.

 The residencies for the first cohort will take place in a single location (conference & hotel) at HNA Palisades Premier Conference Center in Palisades, NY, on September 7-8th and December 3rd-7th.

 When are arrival and departure times for the first residency?

 Please plan to arrive at the hotel by 8:00 am, September 7th and depart the hotel after 5 pm on September 8th, 2018.
 It is important since we only have 2 days together that program participants plan to stay through 5:00 pm.
 We will hold rooms for participants should you decide to arrive the night of September 6th or should you decide to stay overnight on the last day of the residency on September 8th.
 (Note: While the residencies themselves are included as part of the program fees, travel & lodging costs are not.
 Program participants should plan to cover their own travel & lodging expenses.)

 What if I cannot commit to attending both residencies?
 Can I attend remotely online?

 Attendance at both residencies in person is required.
 If you have scheduling conflicts, we encourage you to apply when your schedule will permit.
-We do plan to offer another cohort starting in January of 2019.
-To receive updates on future cohorts in the United States, please fill out our interest form here.
+To receive updates on future cohorts, please fill out our interest form here.